Which institution holds the most shares in Lincoln National Corporation (LNC)

-Lincoln National Corporation (NYSE: LNC) is -23.23% lower on its value in year-to-date trading and has touched a low of $43.01 and a high of $77.57 in the current 52-week trading range.
+Lincoln National Corporation (NYSE: LNC) is -23.67% lower on its value in year-to-date trading and has touched a low of $43.01 and a high of $77.57 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The LNC stock was last observed hovering at around $51.86 in the last trading session, with the day’s gains setting it 0.54%.
+The LNC stock was last observed hovering at around $53.96 in the last trading session, with the day’s loss setting it -1.86%.

 Top 5 Cheap Stocks to Own Right Now